Bioconductor/bioconductor_salt/README.md

-# Salt for the BBS and a Salty Vagrant

-## Using Salt to Configure a Build Machine
+## Salt to Configure a Linux or Mac for the BBS

-The available SaltStack formulas can be used to configure an Ubuntu or a Darwin (Mac) machine.
+The available SaltStack formulas can be used to configure an Ubuntu or a MacOS machine.

-### Configuring an Ubuntu 20.04 Machine
+### Configuring for Ubuntu 22.04

 1. On the build machine, install the Salt minion and clone this repository:
     ```